mampfes/hacs_waste_collection_schedule/doc/ics/abfalltermine_bamberg_de.md

-# Bamberg (Stadt und Landkreis)
+# Bamberg (Landkreis)

-Bamberg (Stadt und Landkreis) is supported by the generic [ICS](/doc/source/ics.md) source.
+Bamberg (Landkreis) is supported by the generic [ICS](/doc/source/ics.md) source.
 For all available configuration options, please refer to the source description.

 ## How to get the configuration arguments